pydykit/pydykit/paper/paper.md

 The open-source Python package `pydykit` is designed to facilitate this process by providing a general, accessible and well-structured framework for the numerical treatment of dynamical systems.

-As the successor to the MATLAB package `metis`, `pydykit` inherits and builds upon its core features, offering a robust, object-oriented framework suitable for solving differential-algebraic equations (DAEs).
+As the successor to the MATLAB package `metis`, `pydykit` inherits and builds upon its core features, offering a robust, object-oriented framework for solving differential-algebraic equations (DAEs).
 With a focus on usability and modularity, `pydykit` integrates seamlessly with the Python ecosystem and supports a variety of numerical integration schemes and postprocessing tools.